Mike Powell (long jumper)

-Michael Anthony Powell (born November 10, 1963) is an American former track and field athlete, the holder of the long jump world record, and a two-time world champion as well as two-time Olympic silver medalist in the event.
-His world record of was set on August 30, 1991.
+Michael Anthony Powell (born November 10, 1963) is an American former track and field athlete and holds the world record in the long jump.
+He set his world record of on August 30, 1991 to win the world championship.
+He is a two-time world champion as well as two-time Olympic silver medalist in the event.

 Biography

 Background

 Powell was born in Philadelphia, Pennsylvania.
 He attended Edgewood High School in West Covina, California.
 In high school, he cleared a height of 7 feet in the high jump at the CIF California State Meet in 1981.
 He went to the University of California, Irvine and transferred to the University of California, Los Angeles.
 Since then, he is a member of the Alpha Phi Alpha fraternity.

 Athletics career

 Powell won the British AAA Championships title at the 1987 AAA Championships.

 In 1988, Powell won the long jump silver medal at the Olympics in Seoul, South Korea.